seanhess/serials/doc/privacy-policy.md

 When you sign up for webfiction or contact support, webfiction may use a third party service to send you email messages.
 Only your email address will be stored with the third party service.

 During early access, signing up for webfiction also signs you up for a simple newsletter notifying you of updates or asking for feedback.
-We will keep this communications to a minimum.
+We will keep these messages to a minimum.
 We will always make it easy to opt out of our subscription emails, for example, by including a 1-click unsubscribe link.

 Data security
 -------------